ou-elot/CDD206-MD/ProjectMilestone2.md

 Clinical notes were useful for recovering gout, urate, and allopurinol information, but note-based extraction alone did not identify all patients with structured allopurinol exposure.

 Across Pattern, Mistral, Llama, and Qwen, note-based allopurinol extraction showed high specificity but limited sensitivity.
-The results support using **structured EHR medication data as the primary source for determining whether allopurinol treatment occurred**, while using clinical notes as a complementary source for contextual information and validation.
+The results support using structured EHR medication data as the primary source for determining whether allopurinol treatment occurred, while using clinical notes as a complementary source for contextual information and validation.
+However, this result should be interpreted cautiously, since the project was done with a small subset of clinical notes.

 ---